Trial of Oldenbarnevelt, Grotius and Hogerbeets: The interrogations

 It is nothing short of miraculous that so much of the trial record has been preserved.
 As Fruin writes, the proceedings and the record were intentionally kept secret, even though publication might have been in the public interest.
 Only the verdicts and sentences were eventually published, but everything else disappeared into the archives.
 For centuries the only record published was Grotius Verantwoordinghe or Apologia, that he published after his escape, from the safety of exile in France in 1622.
 These official records were not even published during the First Stadtholderless Period when the government of the day would have had a field day from a propaganda perspective.
-Around the turn of the 18th century Brandt published hisRechtspleging that contained material that had become available in the latter part of the 17th century.
+Around the turn of the 18th century Brandt published his Rechtspleging that contained material that had become available in the latter part of the 17th century.
 But most of the material only saw the light of day in the 19th century when historians like Fruin himself obtained access to the official archives.